 - Sending ESC-volunteers to several projects

-- Hosting 6 youth exchanges in Belgium and participating in several abroad.
+- Hosting youth exchanges in Belgium and participating in several abroad

-- Running a job shadowing project with Slovenian youth workers.
+- Running job shadowing projects with Slovenian youth workers

 These projects aim to broaden horizons and offer meaningful, life-changing experiences.